FrontEndFoxes/curriculum/workshop/nanos/nano5.md

 ::: tip 💡
 We will be using `npm` and `npx` commands in this nano, if you don't already have Node and NPM installed in your computer, head over to (https://nodejs.org)[https://nodejs.org]and download and intall the package first.

+If you have a preference for `yarn` or would like to try it out, head to [https://yarnpkg.com](https://yarnpkg.com/en/) for installation instructions.
 :::

 Fire up your terminal of choice, and run the following command: